YellowPapaya/CBoard/README.md

 X11 and X11/extensions

 ## Compile
 Make sure to add -lX11 and -lXtst as your flags.
+If you're going to use this as a header file, make sure to add header guards and get rid of int main().